 Here are some tips and tricks to help you entertain in style without the stress!

-Let your kids help!
-This is a really fun recipe to involve the kids with because it’s easy.
-Depending on your child’s age, they can help measure ingredients, man the stand mixer, form the cookie dough balls and help press chocolates into the tops of the cookies.
+- Let your kids help!
+This is a really fun recipe to involve the kids.
+Depending on your child’s age, they can measure ingredients, man the stand mixer, form the cookie dough and press chocolates into the tops.
 It’s a fun activity for all, even if it can be a bit messy!
-(My advice?
-Forget about the mess and just go with it—you’re making memories!
-And at the end of the day, everyone loves a cookie and spending time together.)

-Decorate your platter using additional Reese’s Pieces, as well as the chocolate and peanut butter chips!
+- Decorate your platter using additional Reese’s Pieces, as well as the chocolate and peanut butter chips!
 It’s an easy way to add pops of color that will tell your guests that are in these festive cookies.
-(You might will want to label that they contain dairy and nuts if any of your friends have allergies or food sensitivities.)

 - Take the butter and eggs out of the fridge 30 minutes to 1 hour before you plan to make these cookies!
 That’ll give them the time to come to room temperature, and it will help the batter come together more easily.

 - Store these cookies in an air-tight container for up to a week.
 My guess is they won’t last that long, though!

 - Not a fan of semisweet chocolate?
 Throw in your favorite dark chocolate or milk chocolate chips!